quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning_processed/2rla_part86_AlphaGo.md

 ---

 #### Win Probability Estimation and Error Minimization
-Background context: The value function \( v \) estimates the probability of winning from each position.
+Background context: The value function $v$ estimates the probability of winning from each position.
 It is trained to minimize error between its predictions and actual game outcomes.

 :p How does the neural network estimate win probabilities in AlphaGo Zero?
 ??x
-The value function \( v \) outputs a scalar representing the estimated probability of the current player winning.
+The value function $v$ outputs a scalar representing the estimated probability of the current player winning.
 The network is trained to reduce the difference between this predicted value and the actual game winner, thereby improving its accuracy over time.

 ```pseudocode
 def trainValueFunction(data):